User Research and Requirements Engineering

 - observation: situated behavior and tacit routines.

 Method choice follows the inferential goal, not tool familiarity.
+For measurable comparisons this often feeds directly into quantitative study design and hypothesis testing.

-2. Requirements formalization
+Requirements formalization

 Core artifacts: